ibm-cloud-docs/EventStreams/eventstreams108.md

 {: #clean_consumer_group}
 {: faq}

+After consumers have left, a group continues to exist only if it has offsets.
 Consumer offsets are deleted after 7 days of inactivity.
-After consumers have left, a group exists only if it has offsets.
-Consequently, the consumer group is deleted when the last committed offset for that group expires.
+Consequently, a consumer group is deleted when the last committed offset for that group expires.

 ## How long are messages retained?